GM-Alex/bashop/readme.md

 ### Restrictions ###

-Don't let the name of your app functions start with _bashop::_ and don't let your global variable names start with _\_BASHOP_, don't even think about it.
+Don't let the name of your app functions start with _bashop::_ and don't let your global variable names start with _\_BASHOP_, don't even think about it :).

 ### Coding conventions ###